 Then one day there was a rumor on the street that a new Yankee Stadium was in the works.
 Over on Manhattan’s west side there was a deal being formulated to build a new football stadium for the NY Jets.
 The concept made no sense whatsoever.
 The overcrowded West Side Highway would literally have become a parking lot for the stadium and none of the residents wanted the unwelcome addition.
 The suits up in Albany were in a bind.
 They needed a shiny new project to defer people’s anger at the ever increasing confiscatory tax rates.
 George Steinbrenner stepped up to the plate and made them an offer they couldn’t refuse.
 “I’ll build you a new Yankee Stadium for free…you just give me gazillion dollars to renovate the surrounding area.”
 The Albany legislators took the deal and Emery Thompson would begin its escape from New York.
 On a gamble I decided that my worthless building might actually have some value.
 After all, the building had 12 inch thick concrete floors and its own parking lot.
 Add a spiral ramp and bingo – you’ve got a parking garage for the new stadium.
 It worked!
 We sold the building and off went Paula, Sadie and me down to our brand new state of the art factory in Brooksville with just enough money left over to buy a cheeseburger.

 Fast forward.
-It’s been ten years now since we made the big move.
-My Fifth Avenue accountant said “Steve, you cannot move a hundred year old factory – it’s just impossible.
-The factory workforce is now trimmed down to twelve; Paula is our office manager and Sadie the Golden is head of Security!
+It’s been over a decade now since we made the big move.
+My accountant said “Steve, you cannot move a hundred year old factory – it’s just impossible.
+The factory workforce is now trimmed down to twelve; Paula is our office manager and Samantha Jane Thompson the Golden is head of Security!
 On any given day we are cranking out four times more machines than we ever did in New York!